Welcome to Fort Belvoir

 During inclement weather, Fort Belvoir follows the U.S. Office of Personnel Management's guidance for authorized delays or closures.
 Click here to view OPM's operating status.

-We will also announce Fort Belvoir's operating status on our social media pages.
+We will also announce Fort Belvoir's operating status on our social media pages and the Digital Garrison app.

 Fort Belvoir Twitter